PrathicaShettyM/System_Design/CyberSec.md

 7. `Response Handling`: The browser receives the response, parses the HTML, and starts rendering the page.
 It fetches additional resources (CSS, JS, images) in parallel via more requests, building the DOM (Document Object Model) and applying styles/scripts.

-Rendering and Interaction: The browser renders the page visually, executes JavaScript, and handles user interactions.
+8. `Rendering and Interaction`: The browser renders the page visually, executes JavaScript, and handles user interactions.
 Caching may store resources for faster future loads.

 This process typically takes milliseconds but can vary based on network speed, server load, and redirects.